Ohio needs a statewide digital strategy, but the commercial pressure changes quickly from the Three C’s to the regional trust-first markets.

 View Akron pages Priority MarketDayton

-Dayton usually needs stronger service clarity, clearer routing, and pages that can support a practical military-adjacent market.
+Dayton usually needs stronger service clarity, clearer structure, and pages that can support a practical military-adjacent market.

 View Dayton pagesThe Ohio layer should route by market pressure, service mix, and buyer expectations instead of repeating the city pages.